BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 ![New pull request created](images/contribution/Pull-request-created.png)

-Now all you need to do is copy the URL to this page, go to the `#cop-engineering` channel in slack and post a message similar to below:
+Now all you need to do is copy the URL to this page, go to the `#practice-engineering` channel in slack and post a message similar to below:

 > `@here [URL] -> [Summary of contribution]`

-Someone from the CoP will pick up the pull request and review it.
-The review process is not covered here because the CoP member who picks it up will work with you on this and have calls and screen shares where necessary.
+Someone from the practice will pick up the pull request and review it.
+The review process is not covered here because the practice member who picks it up will work with you on this and have calls and screen shares where necessary.
 Often the review process needs no changes and your contribution is complete!
-When the review is complete, the CoP member will merge your pull request and it will be live about 5 minutes later.
+When the review is complete, the practice member will merge your pull request and it will be live about 5 minutes later.

 ## After your contribution

 Now you can spread the word and encourage others to contribute!
-If this guide needs updating please either make another contribution to update it or contact the engineering CoP and let them know which bit was wrong or the areas you found most difficult to use.
+If this guide needs updating please either make another contribution to update it or contact the engineering practice and let them know which bit was wrong or the areas you found most difficult to use.
 Your feedback is important in making this Handbook as easy to contribute to as possible.